How Many Solar Panels Do You Need to Power a Home?

 - Structural characteristics of your roof

-The most accurate estimate will come from a professional installer who can evaluate all the pertinent information, calculate the optimal number of solar panels needed, and recommend an appropriate solar energy system to meet your needs.
-Now let’s consider the details of those four factors one-at-at-time.
+The most accurate estimate will come from a professional solar installer who can evaluate all pertinent information, calculate the optimal number of solar panels needed, and recommend an appropriate solar energy system to fulfill your needs.
+This is usually done with satellite technology and designers’ expertise — giving you the most accurate proposal.
+However, you can conduct your own estimation and understanding.

 1. Average Energy Consumption

-Refer to your utility bills to find information about your average electricity usage.
-Your usage may be shown in the form of kilowatt hours (kWh) used over a given period, such as 30 days, or calculated based on the beginning and ending meter readings taken each month.
+Start by referring to your previous utility bills to identify specific information about your average electricity usage.
+Your usage may be shown in the form of kilowatt hours (kWh) used over a given period (such as 30 days) or calculated based on the beginning and ending meter readings taken each month.
 Whatever the number, your total monthly usage can be divided out to tally average daily and hourly energy requirements.
+The higher your kWh usage, the higher number of panels you will likely need to offset your utility bills by 100%.

 2. Climate & Hours of Sunlight in Your Area

-- Calculate your average hourly energy demand, then add a 25 percent cushion to allow for weather variances that can affect the amount of sunlight hitting your solar panels.
+- Add a 25 percent cushion to allow for weather variances like cloudy days and snow coverage, both of which can affect the amount of sunlight hitting your solar panels.
+With 2.1 kWh per hour, your 25% cushion would be adding .53, putting you at 2.63kWh per hour.

 3. Solar Panel Efficiency